KnowlesLuke/APITemplate/README.md

 - It uses JWT to authorize requests.
   - The JWT tokens can be generated via the AuthorizationController -> CreateToken Endpoint.
   - Auth is split between read and write for security reasons (View the AppManagement database to see the details of each project).
+- Each time a merge or push to the master branch is made, a GitHub action will run and ensure that the project builds and all tests pass.

 ## How to begin
+To use this template as a starting point, click the green _Use This Template_ button at the top right of the repository.
+This will clone the repo into a new repository and allow you to work on a new project without having to push any changes back to the existing repo.\

+Should you find an issue in the template, please log it in the Issues tab.